JuliaDocs/Highlights.jl/docs/src/man/lexer.md

 (r"/\*", COMMENT_MULTILINE, :__push__),
 ```

-When the above rule matches, i.e. the start of a multiline comment, then we enter a special
+When the above rule matches (i.e. the start of a multiline comment) then we enter a special
 state called `:__push__`.
 What `:__push__` does is just call the current *state* again, so
 internally we *push* a new function call onto the call stack.